stadium-software/icons/README.md

 Adding specific classes to the control allows for styling icons in a few ways
 1. Positioning
    1. By default the icons are shown above the control text
-   2. icon-left: places the icon to the left of the text in the control
+   2. *icon-left*: places the icon to the left of the text in the control
-   3. icon-right: places the icon to the left of the text in the control
+   3. *icon-right*: places the icon to the left of the text in the control
 2. Weight
    1. By default icons are shown with a regular weight (400)
-   2. icon-weight-xxx causes icons to show with the weights specified (e.g. icon-weight-600.
-CSS accepts weights in increments of 100. icon-weight-900 is the max and icon-weight-100 the minimum allowed values
+   2. *icon-weight-xxx* causes icons to show with the weights specified (e.g. *icon-weight-600*).
+CSS accepts weights in increments of 100. *icon-weight-900* is the max and *icon-weight-100* the minimum allowed value
 3. Size
-   1. By default icons are shown as 20px
+   1. Default icon size is 20px
-   2. icon-size-xx allows you to change this value.
-Only even numbers between 12 and 40 are supported (minimum of icon-size-12 and maximum of icon-size-40)
+   2. *icon-size-xx* allows you to define a custom the icon size in pixels (e.g. icon-size-12 or icon-size-40)
 4. Filled
    1. By default icons are shown outlined
-   2. Adding icon-fill causes an icon to show filled
+   2. Adding *icon-fill* causes an icon to show filled

 *Examples*
 ```